-Giant pumpkin growers worry and fret over problems that may develop with their plants and fruit.
+Giant pumpkin growers worry and fret over problems that can develop with their plants and fruit.
 A giant pumpkin dill ring is one of those potential problems.

-One problem that can occur is called a Dill Ring.
-It is also simply referred to as a “Sag Line”.
-Oddly, this condition is named after Howard Dill, who developed the Atlantic Giant pumpkin.
+A dill ring is also referred to as a “Sag Line”.
+Oddly, this condition is named after Howard Dill, who developed the Atlantic Giant pumpkin variety.
 One would think that a pumpkin fruit problem would not be named after one of the founding fathers of the great hobby of giant pumpkin growing.

 A Dill Ring is a sag line, or depression that runs across a pumpkin from side to side.
 Above the line (closest to the stem), the pumpkin develops normally.
 Below the ring, or sag line, the fruit is markedly smaller, creating an odd-shaped pumpkin.
 Unfortunately, this fruit will not go on to become the weighty monster a giant pumpkin grower dreams of.